bauhausformandfunctionlab/covid19/BauhausLaserCutVisor/readme.md

 When working with PETG or PET, a sufficient exhaust extractor and filter system is necessary.

 Preliminary tests indicate that PETG is resistant to disinfection agents including isopropyl alcohol, quaternary ammonium compounds and hydrogen peroxide solution.
-Note: PET/PETG components are *not* dishwasher safe at temperatures above 30°C.
+Note: PET/PETG components are *not* dishwasher safe.

 We strongly urge everyone to adhere to the strictest hygiene measures and to consult with local authorities before beginning production or distribution.